zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 We are now at the stage where functions seem a bit hairier to comprehend!
 I will attempt to discuss the thoughts I had before creating this function.

-In the [Pen and Paper](#pap) section, after matching the first and second letters of the word inside the matrix, I mentioned that the next matching steps become narrower.
+In the [Pen and paper](#pap) section, after matching the first and second letters of the word inside the matrix, I mentioned that the next matching steps become narrower.
 It becomes narrower in the sense that, after matching the first and second letters of the word, the only thing you need to do after that is to go straight in the direction that the first and second letters created.